cperead/nyt_data_etl_pipeline/README.md

 |13.| SQLite DB Viewer| Check if the inserted author "Max Mustermann" exists in the `article` and `author` tables, normally at the end. |

 ### This Demo Video demostrates the previous instructions.
 Take a look for guidance.
+\* *The two endpoints names were modified and they are together in the api-enpoint `Test Insert Author` group.*

 [![Test NYT Data ETL Pipeline Demo Video](./images/test_author_consistency_video_button.jpg)](https://youtu.be/OaLhPuH9rxM "Test NYT Data ETL Pipeline Demo Video")